 The main bunker is four meters underground and had an armoured observation cupola and housed the command headquarters, signal centre, mess rooms and sleeping quarters.
-The different bunkers on the site were linked by a series of underground tunnels and trenches.

 The site is open to the public all year round and free guided tours are provided by members of the association every Tuesday from the 1st July to 30th September at 3pm.
 The tours last approximately 2 hours.